ayeshashaw/Birdie-Flappy-Bird-Game/README.md

    EMAIL_PASS=your_gmail_app_password
    ```

-   **Note:** If using Gmail for the `EMAIL_PASS`, you'll need to generate an App Password from your Google Account security settings.
+   **Note:** If using Gmail for `EMAIL_PASS`, you'll need to generate an App Password from your Google Account security settings.

 4. Start the backend server:
    ```bash